jcjorel/webgl/WORK_TODO.md

 Use Perplexity MCP Server to get URLs for OrbitControl and Three.js packages.
 Use Context7 for right usage of latest version of Three.js and OrbitControl.
 Use AWS Nova canvas to generate images.

-You will make sure that:
-- The generated image is a fixed background (i.e. not rotating with the logo or mouse control)
-- The shooting stars and vapor elements are not subject to mouse control
-- The shooting starts are small lines white-colored with variable alpha channel depending on distance (i.e. think shooting stars entering the atmosphere and becoming brighter as they go above the camera)
-- Make sure that shooting stars go from the horizon and flow quickly across the blue sky (You will need to analyze the generated image to locate the polygon of the blue sky area)

 Make it KISS!